invertase/react-native-firebase/docs/messaging/notifications-with-image.md

 previous: /messaging/notifications
 ---

 This is a quick guide to display an image in an incoming notification.
-Android handles this out of the box, this extra setup is **only necessary on iOS**.

-> If you want to know more about this setup read the [official Firebase docs](https://firebase.google.com/docs/cloud-messaging/ios/send-image).

-The following steps will guide you through how to add a new target to your application to support payloads with an image.
-Open Xcode and let's get started.
-This is a quick guide to display an image in an incoming notification.
-Android handles this out of the box, this extra setup is **only necessary for iOS**.
+Android handles this out of the box so this extra setup is **only necessary for iOS**.

 > If you want to know more about the specifics of this setup read the [official Firebase docs](https://firebase.google.com/docs/cloud-messaging/ios/send-image).

 **🚨 Before you start**
-Be sure you already have Cloud Messaging installed and setup.
+Be sure you already have Cloud Messaging installed and set up.
 In case you don't [get started here](/messaging/usage).

 **🏁 Ready to start**
 The following steps will guide you through how to add a new target to your application to support payloads with an image.
 Open Xcode and let's get started.